semigm/IGME-110/schedule.md

 This week we’ll discuss the importance of good presentation skills, and look at examples of effective short-form presentations.

-If you will be missing Tuesday's class due to travel plans, you will need to watch the [playlist of videos](https://www.youtube.com/playlist?list=PLE69E0D90EC25930C) on your own.

 ### Tuesday (11/26)

 -   **Readings**